lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 ## Getting Help

 Ares doesn't have a separate +help system - there's just `help`.
 Help files are organized by category rather than by name, hopefully making it easier to find what you're looking for.
+Admin and builder help are built into the same system, so no more looking for help in multiple places.

-There are separate help commands for admins (ahelp) and builders (bhelp).
+Ares help files are optimized for viewing on the game's Web Portal, but you can see them in-game too.

 ## Commands